MaqdadShow/CS2---AI-Aimbot-Hack/README.md

 - Doing so may violate game Terms of Service and could result in penalties such as account bans.

 - The author bears no responsibility for misuse, bans, or any consequences arising from running this code outside its intended context.

+## Libraries Used

+This project makes use of the following libraries and frameworks:

+- **YOLOv5** – for object detection and target recognition
+- **PyAutoGUI** – for mouse/keyboard automation and simulation
+- **OpenCV** – for image processing and frame handling
+- **NumPy** – for numerical operations and data handling